asamy/ksm/README.md

 ## TODO / In development

-- APIC virtualization (Partially implemented, needs testing)
+- APIC virtualization (Partially implemented, needs testing & fixes)
 - UEFI support
 - Intel TXT support
+- AMD-V with NPT support
 - Nesting support (Some fixes needed and support for minor features)
 - More documentation
+- Finish writing tests

 See also Github issues.
+Some of these features are unfortunately not (fully) implemented due to lack of hardware (support) or similar.

 ## Building